For further information concerning licensing, click HERE

 Thoughts on the character

 He is over 50 and this is evident in the nature and structure of the language, the references he uses.
-The dialogue provides a flavour of his (almost) closed world and upbringing, cossetted by the traditional values of his parents.
+The dialogue provides a flavour of his closed world and upbringing, cosseted by the traditional values of his parents.
 He has a strong accent.
 He is ‘old fashioned’ in manner and bearing, older than his years, almost innocent and with a painfully simple and upbeat disposition.
-He is uncomplicated, gentle, naïve, warm, sincere, sensitive and unreservedly honest – an open book, losing himself at times in the moment, in the view, in the journey, of what was and what could have been.
-In resolution, his solution to obtaining closure and happiness reveal a glimpse into the turmoil many suffer and tragically, the extent they will go to in finding peace; the normalising of his decisions and actions by sanitising and romanticising and finally, justifying the true nature of his journey.
-Hopefully, it illustrates that mental health issues co-exist with us all throughout our lives.
-For many, they remain concealed in plain sight.
+He is uncomplicated, gentle, naïve, warm, sincere, sensitive and unreservedly honest – an open book.
+Losing himself at times in the moment, in the view, in the journey; of what was and what could have been.
+In resolution, his solution to obtaining closure and happiness reveal a glimpse into the turmoil many suffer through loneliness, through loss and tragically, the extent they will go to in "finding peace."
+Normalising his decisions and actions by sanitising and romanticising them and finally, self-justifying the true nature of his journey.
+Hopefully, it illustrates that mental health issues co-exist with so many of us at some time in our lives.
+For some, they remain concealed in plain sight.
+Even from themselves.

 Description